 Using the tweezers, firmly, slowly, and steadily pull the tick straight out from the skin, taking care not to break the bug’s body.

 Note: If the tick’s body detaches from its head, do not panic.
 Without its body, the tick’s head cannot transmit disease.

-Open a second alcohol wipe and rub it on and around the bite area to further disinfect the site.
+Open an alcohol wipe and rub it on and around the tick bite area to disinfect the site.

 If you want to have the tick tested for pathogens, drop it into the Ziploc bag and seal it to preserve the bug until you can send it to a lab.

 For more information on testing, visit our Test A Tickpage.

 Step 6: Wash Your Hands With Soap and Water

 Be sure to wash your hands with soap and water after removing the tick to minimize the risk of infection.